mikehumphrey/VolunteerTime/README.md

 ```

 For detailed, step-by-step instructions, follow the official Firebase documentation on **[Exporting and Importing Data](https://firebase.google.com/docs/firestore/manage-data/export-import)**.
 Scheduling regular backups (e.g., daily or weekly) is highly recommended for production applications.

+---

+### **IMPORTANT: Security Note on API Keys**

+It is **critical** that you never commit API keys directly into your git repository.
+If you have ever accidentally committed a file with a key (even if you removed it in a later commit), you **must** revoke that key immediately and generate a new one.
+The old key is still present in your git history and can be found by malicious actors.

+Follow GitHub's official guide on [Removing sensitive data from a repository](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) to scrub the key from your history permanently.